How to Keep Your Cool After a Hurricane

 Keep in mind also that air conditioning is hardwired so you can’t plug it into your generator.
 Your electrician will need to install a manual transfer switch to connect your generator with your electrical panel.

 This is another reason not to wait for the last minute.
-Good luck finding an electrician to come out to your home two days before a hurricane to install a manual transfer switch.
-Maybe Uncle Bob will do it, but if he's not a licensed professional, you lose the warranty if something goes wrong.
+Good luck finding an electrician to come out to your home during hurricane season to install a manual transfer switch.
+Don't ask a friend or relative either.
+No one other than a licensed installer should mess with electricity, plus you'll lose the warranty if something goes wrong.

 If the size and installation of a portable emergency generator is beyond your budget, you can always purchase a smaller portable generator and simply plug it into a window air conditioner instead.